House Leadership is defined as the Chapter President, House Manager, and Chapter Advisor. See additional information on these positions below.

 Each organization has a Chapter President, who serves various roles and may vary by organization.

-University Housing does NOT have a requirement which states that the Chapter President must live in the Chapter House.
+Housing and Residence Life does NOT have a requirement which states that the Chapter President must live in the Chapter House.
 Individual organizations may have such a requirement.

 The Chapter President is the official voice of the organization to the University as it relates to roster and "Requests for Releases."

 Each organization has one person who serves as a House Manager.
 The duties of the House Manager will vary by chapter, but the primary purpose is the same:

 - Maintain communication with the House Director through (at minimum) bi-weekly one-on-ones